 This climb of the West Ridge of Forbidden Peak combined with the Intro to Alpine Rock Course is an outstanding Matterhorn prep course and highly recommended for those that can make the time.

-Maximum team size: Four climbers with two guides.
+Maximum team size: Six climbers with three guides.

-Provided: All group climbing equipment, including climbing ropes and technical hardware, meals, and tents.
+Provided: All group climbing equipment, including climbing ropes, technical hardware, and tents; breakfasts and dinners on the mountain.

-Not provided: Personal equipment and lunches.
+Not provided: Transportation, personal equipment, and lunches.
 You are responsible for all items on the Gear List.
-Transportation is not provided for this climb.
-Climbers will need to provide transportation to the trailhead.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.

 The expedition was thoroughly planned and it seemed as though every conceivable contingency had been identified and wired into the game plan — we were never left wondering what was going to happen next